 Bunny-Ears Lawyer: Defense counsel Jason Peters, an obsessive-compulsive germophobe who's never lost a case.

-Continuity Nod: Ronnie's knowledge of French enables him to speak with a witness in the first episode. . .and to a witness in the most recent one.
+Continuity Nod: Ronnie's knowledge of French enables him to speak with a witness in the first episode. . .and to a witness in a recent one.
 It even doubles as a Bilingual Backfire, as aside from the fact that Ronnie can speak French, it turns out that the man can understand English after all.

 Darker and Edgier: Occasionally, the show will take a Mothership script and give it a darker, less-sympathetic spin: